harlan-zw/harlanzw.com/content/blog/2023-april.md

 - 💸 $225 AUD (-$420) 645
 - $100 AUD / hour (-$7 / hour)

-I tried to avoid freelance work this month.
+April's focus was on open-source work.

-I did have some work come in, in fact, two organic leads.
+I had two organic leads come in.
-But I decided to push this work back to May as I wanted to focus on my open-source work and wasn't sure how my availability would be.
+I decided to push the meetings to May where I had more availability while traveling.

 ## May plans

 In April, I wanted to get Nuxt SEO Kit v2 out.
-The blocker I came across was some of the modules not being stable enough.
-These blockers are now mostly resolved.

-In starting to identify what changes are needed for v2 as well, I identified a bunch of scope that I hadn't considered.

-So likely v2 of Nuxt SEO Kit will be a couple of months away still, but I will keep chipping away at it.
+This was optimistic and unrealistic, unfortunately.

+May's plan is to continue the work towards it.
+The estimate for a Nuxt SEO Kit v2 stable release is still a few months away.

 ## Final thoughts